Niels Hintermann

 Niels Hintermann (born 5 May 1995) is a Swiss World Cup alpine ski racer.
-Born in Bülach, Zürich, Hintermann specializes in the speed events of Downhill and Super-G.
+Born in Bülach, Zürich, he specializes in the speed events of downhill and super-G.

 Career

 Hintermann made his World Cup debut at age 20 in November 2015 at Lake Louise, and was fortieth in the downhill.
 He scored his first World Cup points three weeks later at Val Gardena, at 29th place in the downhill.
 Hintermann won his first World Cup race (and first podium) the following season, in the combined at Wengen in January 2017.